-They cater for locals, individual tourists and tour groups, cruise ship groups, school groups and special interest groups.
-There is ample on-site parking and easy access for elderly and disabled visitors.
+The Channel Museum caters for locals, individual tourists and tour groups, cruise ship groups, school groups and special interest groups.
+There are ample on-site parking spaces and easy access for elderly and disabled visitors.

 The centre comprises a modern, purpose-built museum and library that explores all aspects of the history and heritage of the D’Entrecasteaux Channel area.
-They also have an outstanding collection of cameras and photographic equipment.
+There is also an outstanding collection of cameras and photographic equipment.
 You can hear authentic stories about the quirky details of the area from a volunteer whose family has been in “the Channel” for generations.

-Their gallery showcases the work of local artists and organisations, in-house special occasion displays and travelling exhibitions.
-They change the gallery display monthly and the artwork is often for sale.
+The gallery showcases the work of local artists and organisations, in-house special occasion displays and travelling exhibitions.
+The gallery display changes monthly and the displayed artwork is often for sale.